lakshmicdgithub/EmployeeManagementSystem1/README.md

 ![s2](https://github.com/lakshmicdgithub/EmployeeManagementSystem1/assets/148479768/53904b60-2873-4e8a-9666-1cee20652ba1)

-Here you can see that employee details has been updated successfully
+Here you can see that employee details has been updated successfully.

 (3) Deleting the Employee details from the databse
-In this project we can delete the employees's details from the database based on their employee id.In this case i deleted the details of the employee having id as 7
+In this project we can delete the employees's details from the database based on their employee id.
+In this case i deleted the details of the employee having id as 7

 ![Screenshot (90)](https://github.com/lakshmicdgithub/EmployeeManagementSystem1/assets/148479768/9ba3e971-7dc0-49ff-989e-4809260d5b0c)